- Best Unique 30th Birthday Gift Ideas - May 26, 2022

 At the end of the semester, most students are concerned with cramming for finals or finishing papers (with plenty of stress) and the best gifts for professors aren’t exactly on their mind.
 And while gift ideas for professors aren’t a typical worry for undergraduates, graduate students finishing a thesis do often gift their professors.

 Aside from that situation, it’s very possible you have a professor in your life but little inspiration for ideas or gifts.
-Whether it’s because you’re not familiar with their discipline or have no idea what would be useful to them, there’s no doubt coming up with gift ideas can be challenging.
+Whether it’s because you’re not familiar with their discipline or have no idea what would be useful to them, there’s no doubt coming up with a teacher gift idea can be challenging.

-The key: finding appropriate gifts that will both appreciate professors but not put them in too neat of a box.
+The key: finding an appropriate and thoughtful gift that will both appreciate professors but not put them in too neat of a box.

 While typically most professors do not consider it ethical or in good faith to accept gifts from undergraduates to a direct teacher, it is accepted by graduate students, and of course, family members.
 So the question is: what do you give a college professor (even your favorite professor)?

-Where do I find inspiration for gifts for professors?
+Where do I find inspiration for a unique gift for professor?

 Finding a proper gift for a college professor can be challenging, especially if you don’t know them well, but also even if you do.
 For this reason, some of the best inspiration comes from both your own knowledge of their interest, needs and tastes but also from guides.

 Our guide to best gifts for professors will provide you different categories so you can easily sort through what gifts makes sense for professors you may be buying for and which don’t.
 We’ll do this in a couple of ways.